areseny/testproject/README.md

 ** `spec/controllers/v1`
 ** `spec/features/v1`

-In each of these, you'll have to rename the `V1` module to `V2` You'll also have to update the `perform_request` method at the bottom of each set of controller and integration test.
+In each of these, you'll have to rename the `V1` module to `V2`.
-In the feature requests and controller specs, there is a `perform_request` method that will have the API version specified in the header.
-Change this.
+Open `spec/controllers/v1/version.rb` and `spec/integration/v1/version.rb` Change the version in your copy to `v2`.

 ## Support

-Charlie  - charlie@enspiral.com for all your (ink-related) support needs.
+Contact charlie@enspiral.com for all your (ink-related) support needs.

 ## License